pyOpenSci/pyopensci.github.io/_posts/2022-10-19-what-makes-a-python-package-healthy.md

 comments: true
 ---

+## Metrics are critical to program development

+*Developing pyOpenSci as an independent organization that supports Python open source software*

+I've created a few open science focused programs now from the ground up.
+One at NEON and another at CU Boulder.
+When building a new program, one of the first things that I do (after defining the mission and goals) is to define the metrics that constitute success.

+These metrics are critical to define early because:

+* They drive everything that you do
+* And often they take time to develop
+* It's critical to have solid baseline data.
+This baseline data needs to be collected from the start of your program as often, it can't be collected later, retrospectively.

+If you have evaluation or education in your professional background like I do, you may even
+[create a logic model](https://thecompassforsbc.org/how-to-guide/how-develop-logic-model-0) to map activities to outcomes and goals.
+This logic model helps you define how to collect the data that you need to track outcome success.

+### Baseline data are critical to collect now to measure success (or failure) in the future

+As I am building the pyOpenSci program, I find myself thinking about what metrics around Python open source software we want to track to better understand:

+1. The outcomes of our activities
+2. The overall health of packages in our growing pyOpenSci ecosystem (specific to our organization)
+3. How/if we contributed to improving the health of packages in our ecosystem
+4. How we are impacting the broader scientific python, open source community

 [In a previous post,](/blog/why-metrics-matter-pyopensci-open-source) I spoke generally about why open source should matter to scientists and why metrics of health matter to pyOpenSci.